MaximilianAlgehed/MaximilianAlgehed.github.io/blogposts/SAT.md

 ## Multiple Solutions

 With our initial solver completed we are ready to start golfing.
-The first thing we are goign to do is to make our solver slightly more powerfull.
+The first thing we are going to do is to make our solver slightly more powerful.
 Instead of having it spit out only the first solution it finds, we are going to make it enumerate solutions.
 The new type of `solve` is the following:
 ```Haskell